 Safety has the highest priority.
 Judges are empowered to halt any activity that they deem hazardous.
 Judges will stop construction procedures that could cause personal injury.
-Judges will not allow additional load to be placed on a bridge that has collapsed or that has swayed or deflected in excess of specified limits.
-A bridge that cannot be safely constructed or load tested using the equipment provided by the host is not eligible for awards in any category and must be withdrawn from participation in the contest.
+Judges will not allow additional load to be placed on a bridge that has collapsed, that is approaching a collapse that could be dangerous, or that has swayed or deflected in excess of specified limits.
+A bridge that cannot be safely constructed or load tested using the equipment provided by the host is not eligible for awards in any category and must be withdrawn from participation.